 How can I report content that is offensive or inappropriate?

 Any content that is created by our users can be reported for violating WebMD's Terms and Conditions.
 This includes discussions, a user's member story, or profile image.
 To report content you find offensive or inappropriate, simply click Flag as Inappropriate within the content.
 Your report will be sent to WebMD Staff who will review the content and take appropriate action.

 How do I know content on Message Boards is accurate and appropriate?

 WebMD Staff Moderators actively review WebMD Message Boards to foster conversation and remove inappropriate content.
 WebMD also strongly encourages users to self-police and report inappropriate, false, or offensive content.
 In order to report content, simply click the Flag as Inappropriate link within any content you feel should be reviewed by our moderators.

 NOTE: Do not consider Message Boards as medical advice.
 Never delay or disregard seeking professional medical advice from your doctor or other qualified healthcare provider because of something you have read on WebMD.
 You should always speak with your doctor before you start, stop, or change any prescribed part of your care plan or treatment.
 WebMD understands that reading individual, real-life experiences can be a helpful resource, but it is never a substitute for professional medical advice, diagnosis, or treatment from a qualified health care provider.
 If you think you may have a medical emergency, call your doctor or dial 911 immediately.

 There are many reasons why your post may have been removed from a Message Board.
 Your post may have violated WebMD's Terms and Conditions, or it may have been posted beneath another message that was removed as a violation.

-If you have any questions about your removed content, please write to and include your screen name and the name of the Message Board where your content was posted.
+If you have any questions about your removed content, please write to [email protected] include your screen name and the name of the Message Board where your content was posted.